gdt050579/AppCUI-rs/docs/chapter-7/background_tasks.md

 ## Flow

-An usual flow for a background task is the following:
+A typical flow for a background task is the following:
 1. The main thread starts a background task using the `BackgroundTask::run(...)` method
-2. The window that receives this background task events should overwrite the `BackgroundTaskEvents<T,R>` event handler
+2. The window that receives background task events should implement the `BackgroundTaskEvents<T, R>` trait
 3. The background thread will start and will send information to the main thread using the `BackgroundTaskConector::notify(...)` method
 4. The background thread should check from time to time if the main thread requested a stop or a pause (via the `BackgroundTaskConector::should_stop()` method)
-5. The main thread will be called via `BackgroundTaskEvents` event handler with the information sent by the background thread
+5. The main thread is notified through the `BackgroundTaskEvents` implementation when the background thread sends data

 **Example**

-1. Create the coresponding type **T** and **R** that will be send between the main thread and the background thread:
+1. Create the corresponding types **T** and **R** that will be exchanged between the main thread and the background thread:
     ```rs
     enum TaskStatus {
-        StartWithTotaltems(u64),
+        StartWithTotalItems(u64),
         Progress(u64),
         AskToContinue,
     }